The 1990s

 The Early Years

-This decision proved to be a good one, and the pay increased.
-Well, it couldn’t really decrease.
-His first year continued along the same lines, except scaled-up.
+His first year continued along the same lines as it had a university, except scaled-up.
 Early shows were often large-scale all-night raves at legendary venues such as the Sanctuary in Milton Keynes.
-These shows were awash with the then new-fangled moving-lights with which Richard was at the time deeply obsessed by, seeing their serious and artistic uses beyond the flash’n’trash and unreliability most others did at that point.
-He established himself as an expert in the use of ground-breaking units such as the Golden Scan 3, VL-5/6, NAT, Cyberlight, and later the Mac-500 & 600.
-And also using the revolutionary new digital control systems that abstractred the controls from their phyiscial values, chiefly the WholeHog II, ScanCommander (predecessor to the GrandMA) and then later the Compulite Sabre and Vector.
+These shows were awash with the then new-fangled moving-lights, with which Richard was at the time deeply obsessed by, seeing their serious and artistic uses beyond the flash’n’trash and unreliability that most others did at that point.
+With the blind confidence of youth, he positioned himself as an expert in the use of ground-breaking units such as the Golden Scan 3, VL-5/6, NAT, Studio Color, Cyberlight, and later the Mac-500 & 600.
+Fortunately, after a few years of making them jump through hoops with semi-analogue controllers such the Jands Event, he started using the revolutionary new digital control systems that abstracted the controls from their physical values, chiefly the WholeHog II, ScanCommander (predecessor to the GrandMA) and then later the Compulite Sabre and Vector.

 Early Goals